Working at The Discovery Museums

 We're growing!
 Help us to bring fun, hands-on, science to elementary and middle school classrooms in MA, RI, and NH.
 Traveling Science Workshop teachers work with classrooms of up to 25 students at one time and serve up to five classrooms in a day.
 Our teachers share their expertise on a wide variety of subject matter from Rocks and Minerals to Sound to Physical Changes of Matter.
 Spend 1 to 3 days each week during the school year engaging children in meaningful science explorations that enrich classroom learning and support current curriculum.

-Qualifications: Applicants must be experienced, organized, enthusiastic educators available to start training immediately.
+Qualifications: Applicants must be experienced, organized, enthusiastic educators available to start this fall.
 TSW teachers work one to three days each week for three to seven hours each day depending on the school and program.
 Travel time to and from a school is typically 30 to 60 minutes.
 Applicants must also be able to pick-up/drop-off program kits before and after each use as kits are shared with other instructors.

 How to Apply: Send resume to email@example.com or Traveling Science Workshops, Discovery Museums, 177 Main St. Acton, MA 01720.
 No phone calls please.